-Neil Popovic is a partner at Sheppard Mullin Richter & Hampton LLP in San Francisco, where he practices complex litigation, with an emphasis on international disputes.
-His practice also includes international environmental law, class actions and white collar criminal defense.
-Mr. Popovic teaches International Environmental Law and Resolution of Private International Disputes.
+Neil Popović is a partner at Sheppard Mullin Richter & Hampton LLP in San Francisco, where he practices complex litigation, with an emphasis on international disputes.
+His practice also includes international environmental law and white collar criminal defense (including internal investigations).
+Mr. Popović teaches International Environmental Law and International Commercial Arbitration.
 He has published numerous articles and contributed to books on subjects relating to international law and complex litigation, including international environmental law, human rights and the environment, international arbitration and litigation, and consumer class actions.
-Mr. Popovic was previously a partner at Heller Ehrman LLP, and before that he worked at the Sierra Club Legal Defense Fund (now Earthjustice), where he focused on international environmental law.
-Mr. Popovic sits on the Board of Directors of EarthRights International and the Berkeley Law-based Center for Youth Development through Law, and he is a member of the Advisory Board of the Center for Law, Energy and the Environment.
+Mr. Popović also serves as a Project Complaint Mechanism Expert for the European Bank for Reconstruction and Development.
+He was previously a shareholder at Heller Ehrman LLP, and before that he worked at the Sierra Club Legal Defense Fund (now Earthjustice), where he focused on international environmental law.
+Mr. Popović sits on the Board of Directors of the Justice & Diversity Center of the Bar Association of San Francisco and the Berkeley Law-based Center for Youth Development through Law, and he is a member of the Advisory Board of the Center for Law, Energy and the Environment.

 Mr. Popović served as a law clerk to the Honorable Alicemarie H. Stotler of the U.S. District Court in Los Angeles and Santa Ana, and was a judicial extern for Justice Joseph R. Grodin of the Supreme Court of California.

 University of California, Berkeley (A.B., Political Science, 1983)

 University of California, Berkeley, Boalt Hall School of Law (J.D., 1987)

 Note and Comment Editor, California Law Review

 Tufts University, The Fletcher School of Law and Diplomacy (M.A., International Relations, 1992)

 Ford Foundation Fellow in Public International Law